 The differences between these two things—the act of holding an agent responsible for harm and the agent’s being responsible—for it are worth underscoring.
 While X’s being responsible for harm is a matter of what X has done, our holding of X responsible is a matter of what we do with our knowledge of X’s behavior.
 The former is ostensibly a moral fact about X. The latter is an act that we ourselves perform as part of a social or legal practice of accountability.

 When are we justified in performing such an act of accountability?
-Since holding agents responsible for harm sheds negative light on them and frequently results in calls for compensation and/or punishment, we generally insist on taking fairness seriously in this context.
-Moreover, in our efforts to take fairness seriously, we generally require accuracy with respect to the facts of responsibility.
+Since holding agents responsible for harm sheds negative light on them and frequently results in calls for compensation and/or punishment, we generally insist on taking fairness seriously in this context and, in our efforts to take fairness seriously, we generally require accuracy with respect to the facts of responsibility.
 Indeed, we often combine these two conditions and say that it would not be fair to hold an agent responsible for harm if he, she, or it was not really responsible for it.

 But fairness is not always just a matter of factual accuracy when it comes to holding groups responsible.
 Instead, it can be—and often is—a matter of making sure that we do not in our holding of agents responsible discriminate between equally responsible agents.
 In other words, it can be—and often is—a matter of treating like cases in the same fashion so as not to be discriminatory.
 Hence the emphasis that we now see being placed by post-war tribunals on making sure that if collective responsibility is ascribed to particular groups it is ascribed to all groups according to general rules.

 As it turns out, we do not always treat like cases in a similar fashion.
 Nor, for that matter, do we always place fairness above all else.
 Indeed, we sometimes choose to discriminate between cases that appear to be the same.
-Moreover, we do so on self-consciously consequentialist grounds that we find to be justified.
+Moreover, we do so in some cases on self-consciously consequentialist grounds that we find to be justified.

 In many of these cases, we are concerned with whether or not we can bring about positive consequences in the world by holding particular groups responsible.
 (Would these groups behave better if we did?
 Would others follow suit?
 Would harm be prevented?)
 In other cases, we are concerned with consequences of a decidedly more negative sort.
 (Would holding particular groups responsible for harm lead to greater animosity among groups? create resentment in the community? stand in the way of peace?)

 Interestingly enough, those who are concerned about responsibility in philosophical circles are frequently hesitant to enter into a full blown consequentialist debate about when we should hold particular agents responsible in practice.
-(I suggest why this may be so below.)
+(We suggest why this may be so below.)
 But they do often make clear that they have particular consequences in mind when, in an off-handed fashion, they assess collective responsibility in practice.
 In the case of individual responsibility, these consequences tend to be positive and include the reinforcement of norms associated with moral agency.
 In the case of collective responsibility, they tend to be both positive and negative.

 While defenders of collective responsibility do not always distinguish between the consequences of holding particular groups responsible in practice and the value of collective responsibility per se, they do make clear that we can do important things in the world by holding particular groups responsible for harm.
 Among other things, we can raise consciousness among groups about what they are doing.
 We can get them to stop harming others.
 We can reinforce social norms that prevent such harm from occurring in the future.
 And we can make clear to the world that those being harmed are worth taking seriously.